PoCInnovation/Workshops/p2p/old/3.IPFS_or_HTTP/README.md

 ![](http_request_flowchart.png)
 *Scheme of a HTTP request*

->:bulb: What does `POST` means ?
+>💡 What does `POST` means ?

 `POST` is another **HTTP method** than `GET`.
 When you fill the form earlier, it was **you** that was giving the server some information :that is the main difference between `POST` and `GET`.

-> :bulb: Learn more about HTTP methods [here](https://www.restapitutorial.com/lessons/httpmethods.html).
+> 💡 Learn more about HTTP methods [here](https://www.restapitutorial.com/lessons/httpmethods.html).

 Now, look at our [/media/static](./sources/musicshare/media/static) folder : you have the mp3 file you just downloaded in here !
->:bulb: This is how HTTP works.
+>💡 This is how HTTP works.
 When retrieving data, HTTP focuses on **location**.
 Have you noticed the url ?
 First, it is `0.0.0.0` which is your local IP; then `:8000` to signify the port.
 Finally, the routes or file you want to get, joined by a `/`.
 That format does not ring a bell to you ?
 It is like a path !

 ## Step 2 - IPFS

-> :bulb: HTTP is cool but has its limits : if the server is down, you won't be able to retrieve the data stored.
+> 💡 HTTP is cool but has its limits : if the server is down, you won't be able to retrieve the data stored.
 Furthermore, your government can easily block access to certain servers by their IPs that host particular website for censure purposes.
 Let's see how IPFS answers this issues.